Why Choose Biophysics at the University of Maryland?

 The proximity to NIH and NIST provides unlimited possibilities for collaborations and use of unique equipment.

-Many of our students are awarded fellowships through the NCI-UMD Partnership and participate in the NSF-funded Computation and Mathematics for Biological Networks (COMBINE) and the Physics of Living Systems Network (PoLS) programs.
+Many of our students are awarded fellowships through the NCI-UMD Partnership and participate in the Physics of Living Systems Network (PoLS) program.

 We provide financial aid via Teaching Assistantships and Dean's Fellowships to all entering graduate students.
-Funding includes tuition remission and health insurance benefits.
+Assistantships include a stipend, tuition remission, and health insurance benefits.
 Outstanding students are automatically considered for University-wide Fellowships and may be offered Research Assistantships.

 Our graduates go on to successful careers in academia, government, and industry.